jiangjianshan/msvc-pkg/README.md

    cd msvc-pkg
    ```

-2. Create configuration file to define default installation location of some libraries (optional, but it is good to have):
+2. Create `settings.yaml` to define default install prefix of some libraries (optional, but it is good to have):
    ```yaml
    prefix:
      x64: